osmndrmz/pkp-docs/designing-your-journal/en/theme-features-design-elements.md

 The below tables can be used when selecting a theme based on the features and design elements available with each.
 The three tables compare image settings, colour and font options, and other features for 6 major themes available in OJS.

-Unique features relevant to specific themes are linked from the table which correspond to detailed explanations below.
+Unique features relevant to specific themes are linked from the table to detailed explanations below.

 Click on the name of each theme in the table headers to see a sample journal using each theme.